Scaled Agile Framework® has taken the corporate world by storm. The keyword shows 44,30,000 results on Google. That’s a lightning jolt!

 - 42% stated that lack of experience and skills

-- 41% proclaimed absence of leadership to be the main problem
+- 41% proclaimed the absence of leadership to be the main problem

 - And, lastly, 40% indicated Inadequate management support and sponsorship.

-It’s now time to delve into SAFe as a framework.
 We request you stay with us for 6 minutes and in return, you will gain valuable wisdom.
+That’s a promise!

 - Alignment: Alignment is needed to match steps with the rapidly changing, disruptive competitive entities, and geographically spread teams.
 Alignment occurs when everyone is working towards a common goal.
 It promotes empowerment, autonomy, and Decentralized Decision Making permitting people who apply value to make better local decisions.